undeadinu/penrose-1/README.md

+**Development is currently taking place in the Version2 branch so clone that one**

 # Penrose

-A starter theme for Wordpress that is built upon the wonderful Bones theme and uses Gulp for assets management.
+A do-with-it-what-you-please starter theme for Wordpress that is built upon the wonderful [Bones theme](https://github.com/eddiemachado/bones) and uses Gulp for assets management.

 ## What does it do?

-It uses WPGulp built by Ahmad Awais(https://github.com/ahmadawais/WPGulp) to do:
+It uses [WPGulp by Ahmad Awais](https://github.com/ahmadawais/WPGulp) to do:

  - Live reload with Browser-Sync
  - Sass to CSS, autoprefixing, sourcemaps, merge media queries, and minify CSS